CarMoreno/carmoreno/README.md

 Software Engineer 🎓, I like to solve problems using code.

 Working for European Bioinformatic Institute as a Scientific Data Engineer 🐍.

-Living in Cali, Colombia 🇨🇴.
+Living in Cali, Colombia :colombia:

 Working on/Interesed in: